ethereum-optimism/community-hub/src/docs/op-token/README.md

 It’s here that Optimism takes a step forward, by building a sustainable reward source into the mechanisms of the network itself.

-Direct or auctioned sequencer revenue is distributed back to the ecosystem primarily through Retroactive Public Goods Funding ([Retro Funding](link to retro funding section).
+Direct or auctioned sequencer revenue is distributed back to the ecosystem primarily through Retroactive Public Goods Funding ([Retro Funding](../citizen-house/how-retro-funding-works.md)).

 This creates strong incentives for individuals to build for the public good of the Optimism Collective.